This time of year is the perfect time to get outside and explore the great outdoors.

 Karen Kuehl, M.D., an emergency medicine physician at Carilion Roanoke Memorial Hospital and a wilderness medicine expert who spent several years treating patients at Yellowstone Hospital in Wyoming, says the main thing is to try avoid ticks in the first place.
 She recommends:

 - Wearing long sleeves

 - Tucking your pants into your boots or socks

 - Using an insect repellent with DEET on your skin

 And don't forget to check yourself very carefully for ticks when you have spent any time outside.

-“The big worry with ticks is if they have been on your body for more than 48 to 72 hours,” Dr. Kuehl explained.
-“As long as you come out of the woods and check very diligently for ticks and remove them immediately you should not have any problems.”
+“The big worry with ticks is if they have been on your body for more than 48 to 72 hours,” Dr. Kuehl explains.
+“As long as you come out of the woods and check very diligently for ticks and remove them immediately, you should not have any problems.”